apptainer/singularity/e2e/README.md

+# End-to-End Testing

+This package contains the end-to-end tests for `singularity`.

+## Contributing

-For this example, I'm going to use a topic of `env` or `environment variable tests`.
+For this example, we're going to use a topic of `env` or `environment variable tests`.

 * Add your topic as a runtime-hook in `suite.go`.